 Training and Development Objectives

-There are lots of training and development objectives and some major objectives defined as bellow-
+There are lots of training and development objectives and some major objectives are defined below-

-- To create a learning environment among the organization,
+- To create a learning environment in the organization,

-- To improve employee’s overall skill for performing job better,
+- To improve employee’s overall skill for performing jobs better,

 - To increase the knowledge and competency of the employees,